Guide to the Louanne Watley photographs, 1961, 1985, 1994-2010 and undated, bulk 2000-2010

 Negatives are arranged in the original sequence as found in the photographer's notebooks.
 The numbering system for negative images often corresponds to the numbering system for the prints, i.e., negative N1 contains the image on the contact sheet CS1 and corresponds to print P1.
 However, negative sheets with multiple images may not correspond to a single print with the same number.

 Negatives are closed to public use.
-Please contact a reference archivist to access these materials.
+Please contact Research Services to access these materials.

 Contains information on various abbeys and monasteries visited by Watley during her documentary project.
 Materials include correspondence with members of the religious institutions about her project; blank postcards; pamphlets; and older publications about related subjects.
 Some of the correspondence declines a request for a visit or documents the issues raised by a photographer's presence in a religious community.
 One folder contains short personal notes to Watley from the nuns she photographed, reflecting on how they experienced the photography sessions and Watley's visits.
 Also includes copies of Watley's curriculum vitae and an essay she wrote on her photographic work and its course of development over the years.
 Titles are taken from the original folders.